Skip to content

-One of the most common questions I get about Ten Thousand Gear is, “Which short is better?
+Some of the most common questions I get from guys looking into Ten Thousand shorts are, “Which short is better?
 The Ten Thousand Set Short or the Ten Thousand Tactical Short?”
 Both of these shorts are part of Ten Thousand’s Pro-Line and each model has its list of pros and cons for performance.

 Ten Thousand Set Short Vs Tactical Short Table of Contents

-If you’re interested in other Ten Thousand models, then I’d suggest checking out my Best Ten Thousand Core Shorts article to look at other options.
+If you’re interested in other Ten Thousand models, then I’d suggest checking out my TT core shorts artie to look at other options.
 This article breaks down the differences between the Interval, Foundation, and Session Short.

 Ten Thousand Set Short Vs Tactical Short for Lifting